Romantic getaways: Great Ocean Road weekend guide | A couple of travel makers

 How to spend 2 days on the road, catching all the highlights with your other half.

-D and I love a good road trip, but surprisingly we've never done the Great Ocean Road properly – and by properly, I mean driving from Torquay to Allansford and not just from Melbourne to the Twelve Apostles.
+My husband and I love a good road trip, but surprisingly we've never done the Great Ocean Road properly – and by properly, I mean driving from Torquay to Allansford and not just from Melbourne to the Twelve Apostles.

 This trip we were determined to do it right.
 We bought flights to Melbourne, hired a car and spent two days on the road.
 And while we didn't quite make it to Allansford, we did get to London Bridge and I think that's pretty darn good.